Soft Power (musical): Summary

-Partly based on Hwang's real life (particularly an actual event from 2015 where he was stabbed in the neck), the play with a musical features a fever dream with a Chinese businessman, Xue Xing, who travels to America for work.
-There, he meets and becomes close to Hillary Clinton.
-Many of the details about America are "as hilariously inexact as most Western stories set in Asia".
+Shortly after, DHH is stabbed in the neck in an apparent hate crime.
+On the surgery table, he has a hallucinatory vision of a musical retelling of Xue Xing's trip to America, where he meets and falls in love with Hillary Clinton, as written by a Chinese author 50 years in the future.
+The musical imagines a future where America has lost its soft power, and many of the details about America are "as hilariously inexact as most Western stories set in Asia".
 For example, Xing travels to the "Hollywood Airport" and Hillary performs a number while revealing a Wonder Woman outfit in a glitzy McDonald's.
-It also examines the nature of democracy, cultural identity, appropriation and racism.
-In particular, most of the "white" roles are played by Asian actors in whiteface and incorrect accents, a reversal of the movie version of The King and I.
+Most of the "white" roles are played by Asian actors in whiteface and incorrect accents, a reversal of the movie version of The King and I. The musical also examines the nature of democracy, cultural identity, appropriation and racism.